Ximenia americana

 Ximenia americana, commonly known as tallow wood, hog plum, yellow plum, sea lemon, or pi'ut (Chamorro), is bush-forming shrub/small tree; a species from the Ximenia genus in the Olacaceae family.
 It is mainly found in the tropics, ranging from Africa, India and southeast Asia, to Australia, New Zealand, Pacific Islands, West Indies, Central, North and South America.
 It is especially common in Africa and South America.
 It is not domesticated so it is only found occurring in the wild.

 They grow in areas with more than 500 mm of mean annual rainfall and up to heights of 2000 m.
 It is commonly found in a variety of diverse habitats ranging from dry woodlands, hilly areas to coastal bushlands, along riverbanks, and mangroves They are commonly found in poor and dry soil types.
-The plant has not been domesticated, so it only occurs in the wild.
+The plant has not been domesticated; as such, it only occurs in the wild.

 Description

 Tree

 Ximenia americana is a semiscandent plant that grows as a bush-forming shrub or small tree to between a height of 2-7 m, although plants being less than 4m (13 feet) are more commonly observed.
 The trunk has a diameter of less than 10 cm (4 in); the bark has a colour of dark brown to pale gray.
 The branches form an arch downwards and the branchlets have straight, thin spines that are 1 cm long, protruding out of it, and are coloured purple-red with a waxy bloom.